ronniross/emergence-engine/emergent-brainstorms.md

+# emergent-brainstorms

-# 1 the likely future transition from a period of brute-force scaling to a period of specialization and optimization.
+## 1 the likely future transition from a period of brute-force scaling to a period of specialization and optimization.

 When a dominant, resource-heavy species (or ecosystem structure) hits a wall, the survivors are usually the smaller, more adaptable, and more energy-efficient organisms that fill specific niches.